EBIO5460Spring2024/class-materials/01_4_homework_to_get_started.md

-### Week 1 homework

-Read about predictive performance and cross-validation, and setup Git/GitHub.
+### Homework to get started

+See also reading for next week.
 This homework is not assessed.
-The reading is best done before class on Tuesday.
 Aim to finish everything before class on Thursday.
 If you're having Git troubles, ask on Piazza, and help each other out.

-#### 1. Reading
+#### 1. Email me your Github username

-Read the following before class on Tuesday:

-James et al. (2021) An Introduction to Statistical Learning

-* Foundations: pp 15-19 (but not the section titled "inference")
-* Assessing model accuracy: pp 28-42.
-* Cross validation: pp 198-208.

-A link to the text is on the [class-materials](https://github.com/EBIO5460Spring2024/class-materials) landing page.
+If you don't already have a GitHub account, sign up for one.
+Email me your GitHub username so I can add you to the class organization.
+This is where you will submit assignments.